Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 applications running in the integration environment, there is no need to update individual configuration files for each application.

+Rules can be very general such as "all applications running in the integration environment" or very specific for example "the content server application running on machine CONTENT1 in the development environment".
+More general rules are evaluated before more specific ones so that the more specific settings overide more general ones.

 ## Installation
 There is no installer application for the server yet.
 Please download the source code and compile it using Visual Studio and the Dart SDK.
 To install the server you just need to copy a few files